 Our Governing Body

-The School Governors at St. Mark’s CE Primary School are parent, staff, local authority and foundation (Church) representatives who are very interested and enthusiastic about the well-being of our school and our pupils and staff.
+The School Governors at St. Mark’s CE Primary School are parents, staff, foundation (Church) and co-opted representatives who are very interested and enthusiastic about the well-being of our school and our pupils and staff.

 The Governors meet regularly and oversee the leadership and management of the school, providing expertise, critical friendship and a great deal of support to the school.
 Their chief concern is to ensure a high quality education for the pupils of St. Mark’s and that the school complies with initiatives and legislation such as the Freedom of Information Act.